micromind-toolkit/micromind/recipes/object_detection/README.md

 ## Object detection

 This object detection recipe is heavily based and depends on YOLO v8, developed by [Ultralytics](https://github.com/ultralytics/ultralytics)
-It supports training and inference, for now tested on the COCO dataset.
+It supports training and inference, for now, tested on the COCO dataset.

 To reproduce our results, you can follow these steps: